naverwhale/whaleos-platform2/diagnostics/docs/diag-routines-for-oems.md

 Status: Passed
 Status message: ARC HTTP routine passed with no problems.
 ```

+Errors:
+- `An internal error has occurred.`
+- `ARC is not running.`
+- `One or more HTTP requests resulted in a failure.`
+- `HTTP request latency is high.`
+- `HTTP request latency is very high.`
+- `ARC HTTP routine did not run.`

 ### ARC Ping

 Checks whether the gateway of connected networks is pingable inside Android.